darklang/docs/docs/contributing/repo-layout.md

   language definition and execution engine, the "framework" (HTTP, DB, queues, etc), the editor's HTTP API, and the execution engine which runs in the client.
+  - `.paket` - Used by the paket/nuget package manager
   - `Build` - where the compiler puts compiled code.
-This is inside the container only
+This is inside the
+  - `paket-files` - Used by the paket/nuget package manager
   - `src/ApiServer` - webserver serving the editor and the API used by the editor
   - `src/BwdServer` - webserver that is grand-user facing (at builtwithdark.com)
-  - `src/LibBackend` - the definition of the Dark frame
-  - `src/WASM` - "main" file for client-side analysis/execution-engine
   - `src/LibBackend` - the framework functionality (HTTP, DB, queues, traces, secrets, serialization), including standard library functions which only run on the backend (and not in the client)